 Japan FSA's experience covers the initial deployment of the EDINET case study from year 2004 to year 2008, including two pilot programs in January and July of 2007.
-Based on the EDINET experience, in year 2008 XBRL was launched in Japan with one thousand and two hundred filing companies.
+Based on the EDINET experience, in year 2008 XBRL was launched in Japan with approximately 5,000 companies (mainly listed companies) and approximately 3,000 investment funds.